jaalto/project--restricted-shell-rbash/README.rst

 go with the account.
 The concept is pretty straight forward but it is tedious to type all the commands.
 This project automates the steps to:

-1. Create user account, if not yet exists.
-Set's shell to ``rbash``
+1. Create a user account, provided it does not exist.
+Set login shell to ``rbash``

-2. Copies minimal startup files for Bash and SSH.
+2. Copy minimal startup files (Bash, SSH).

-2. Make allowed command available user user's ``bin/``directory and points PATH there.
+2. Symlink allowed commands to user's ``bin/``directory and point PATH there.

-3. Arranges tight permissions on startp files and directories of the created user.
+3. Set tight permissions for the account directory and its files.

 After these steps, the account is hopefully sufficiently locked down.
 User cannot edit configuration files, change PATH, run commands